-Doug Wiles is a life-long resident of St. Augustine where has been a risk manager and insurance agent since 1979.
+Doug Wiles is a life-long resident of St. Augustine where he has been a risk manager and insurance agent since 1979.
 He is a former member and minority leader in the Florida House of Representatives.
-Doug is a recipient of the First Amendment Foundation’s Peter Wenzel Award for his legislative work to forward and defend Florida’s open government laws.
+Doug is a recipient of the First Amendment Foundation’s Peter Weitzel/Friend of the First Amendment Award for his legislative work to forward and defend Florida’s open government laws.
 He is a retired lieutenant colonel in the Florida Army National Guard.
 For much of his 25-year military career, he served as a public affairs officer, working closely with local, state and national media.
 Doug is a 1974 graduate of the University of Florida with a BS in Journalism, past chair of the Florida Association of Insurance Agents and currently volunteers with a number of state and local non-profit service organizations.
 Read more.

 Diane Roberts is an 8th-generation Floridian who has been writing for newspapers since 1983, when she began producing columns on the legislature for the Florida Flambeau.
 Her work has appeared in the New York Times, the Times of London, the Guardian, the Tampa Bay Times and the Washington Post, among others.
 She has been a member of the Editorial Board of the St. Petersburg Times–back when that was the Tampa Bay Times’s name–and a long-time columnist for the paper in both its iterations.
 She was a commentator on NPR for 22 years and continues to contribute radio essays to the BBC.
 Roberts is also the author of four books, most recently Dream State, an historical memoir of her Florida family, and Tribal: College Football and the Secret Heart of America.
 She teaches at Florida State University.